microsoftgraph/microsoft-graph-docs-contrib/concepts/application-rollkey-prooftoken.md

 ## Related content

-Now that you have your proof of possession token, you can use it to:
+Now that you have your PoP token, you can use it to:
 - [Add a key](/graph/api/application-addkey) or [remove a key](/graph/api/application-removekey) from your application.
 - [Add a key](/graph/api/serviceprincipal-addkey) or [remove a key](/graph/api/serviceprincipal-removekey) from your service principal.